chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 ### Key Input Block
 Emits a signal when a player presses the selected key or mobile button.
-Outputs the player's username.
+Output: The player's username.
 Configurations:
 - Activation Time: How long it activates for.
 Default is 1.
 - Input Detection Type: Determines if the block will fire if the input ended, or started.
 - Use Activation Time: When this is off, the block will only stop firing once the player releases the key.
 This can only be turned off if the "Input Detection Type" is set to "InputStarted", otherwise this setting will be forced.
 - Mobile Button Enabled: If this is on, touchscreen players will get a button on their screen that activates the block.
-- Mobile Button Position: The UDIM2 position of the mobile button on a players screen if "Mobile Button Enabled" is on.
+- Mobile Button Position: The [UDIM2](https://create.roblox.com/docs/reference/engine/datatypes/UDim2) position (possibly scale) of the mobile button on a players screen if "Mobile Button Enabled" is on.
 - Mobile Button Text: What the text on the block's mobile button will be if "Mobile Button Enabled" is on.

+### NPC Event Block
+Emits a signal once the an NPC does the selected NPC event.
+Output: The NPC's NPC Block.
+- Activation Time: How long it activates for.
+Default is 1.
+- Event: The NPC Event to detect.

 ### Player Chatted Block
-Emits a signal evrey time a player chats.
+Emits a signal every time a player chats.
-Can output either the player's username or what they said depending on the "Output Type" setting.
+Output: Either the player's username or what they said depending on the "Output Type" setting.
 Configurations:
 - Activation Time: How long it activates for.
 Default is 1.
 - Output Type: Determines if the block will output the players chat message or their username when its fired.
 Default is "Message".

+### Player Event Block
+Emits a signal when the selected player event is triggered.
+Output: The player's username
+- Activation Time: How long it activates for.
+Default is 1.
+- Event: The Player Event to detect.

 ### Player Touch Detector
 Emits a signal when a Player/NPC touches this block.
+Output: The player's username.
+(If Detect is set to "NPC" it always outputs the NPC Block)
 Configurations:
 - Activation Time: How long it activates for.
 Default is 1.
 - Detect: A dropdown menu with the items: Players, NPCs, Everything.